 Wilson says that's why his dumpster project is a perfect metaphor to spread the message that "less is more."

-"Through less consumption, in this case less than one percent of the average American home, you still can have a happy and fulfilling life, and most of your trash removal austin needs will go away!" said Wilson, a frequenter of psychic chat rooms on the Internet.
+"Through less consumption, in this case less than one percent of the average American home, you still can have a happy and fulfilling life, and most of your trash hauling austin needs will go away!" said Wilson, a frequenter of psychic chat rooms on the Internet.

 To better prepare him for this new venture in life, Wilson sold every personal item he owned for $1 apiece.
 He only kept what he could fit in a backpack.